Altruan-flows/pyweclapp/src/README.md

 #### CAUTION this may overwrite changes you made in your module.
 #### Setup Example
     from pyWeclapp.customAttributes import CAT_Generator
-    CAT_Generator("ticket", "74344116", "util/cat").main()
+    # create an empyt folder as targetDirectory
+    CAT_Generator(entityName="ticket", entityId="74344116", targetDirectory="util/cat").main()

 #### Usage Example
-    from pyWeclapp.examples import cat
+    from yourTaregtDirectory import CAT
-    citty = cat.CAT() # initialises all attributes that are paresed so far citty.exampleAttribute.id # "1234"
+    citty = CAT() # initialises all attributes that are paresed so far citty.exampleAttribute.id # "1234"
     citty.exampleAttribute.valueName # selectedValues
     citty.exampleAttribute.MySelectableOption # "5678"